 THE COMMON EUROPEAN FRAMEWORK OF REFERENCE FOR LANGUAGES: LEARNING, TEACHING, ASSESSMENT (CEFR)

 The CEFR is a key instrument for establishing a European educational space in the field of modern languages.
 Its main aim is to facilitate transparency and comparability in the provision of language education and qualifications.
-It is available in over 35 language versions.
+It is available in nearly 40 language versions.
 More

 LANGUAGE EDUCATION POLICY PROFILES